j3sterhudson/Service-Support/README.md

 A good support page has three main goals:

-Provide an overview of your business and what you do,
+-Provide an overview of your business and what you do,

-Address common questions from customers,
+-Address common questions from customers,

-Solve problems that may come up during the customer journey.
+-Solve problems that may come up during the customer journey.